-Let’s imagine a photon on a direct course for the Planck point charge core of an SMBH.
+Let’s imagine a photon on a direct course for the Planck scale density point charge core of an SMBH.
 Flying in from the edge of the observable universe the photon has redshifted to lower energy.
-Then it passes through its final galaxies and enters its last.
+Then it passes through its final galaxies and enters its last galaxy.
 The final parsec.
 The final light year.
 It approaches the SMBH.
 It is one of many photons that have never experienced a scattering collision and it passes the event horizon with a one way ticket.
-As it continues inward, even though it has gained energy, it loses stability in the higher energy environment and separates into two neutrinos.
-Each is an electron neutrino composed of three dipoles of increasing energy.
-The six point charge orbit bubbles have formed at six different radii due to energy differences of the point charges.
-The electrino and positrino point charge layers alternate.
-The neutrino with an inner positrino orbit and an outer electrino orbit is called normal matter.
-The neutrino with an electrino inner orbital alternating to an outer positrino orbit is designated an antineutrino.
-Well actually that’s the deciphered story.
-To understand how NPQG integrates with QM on this subject, we need to go back in history and work forwards in time to witness the evolution of this physics narrative.
+As it continues inward, even though it has gained energy, it loses stability in the higher energy environment and separates into a pro and anti Noether core.
+Each is a structure composed of three dipoles of increasing energy.

-Physicists concept of and terminology for ‘anti-matter‘ has a good correspondence to nested structures with positive outer shells.
+Physicists concept of and terminology for pro- and anti-matter corresponds to the behaviour of nested structures called Noether cores and their three angular momentum vectors at vastly different scales.
+Anti Noether cores have a distinct difference to pro Noether cores which you can envision by observing from the basis octant where the three angular momentum vectors are aligned with i-hat, j-hat, and k-hat.
+It makes a difference if the orientational correspondensce is H-M-L or H-L-M — those are two distinct types of Noether core.
 The correspondence is not a perfect mapping because of the history of the concept of anti-matter and the associated narratives which were incorrect.
-The concept and terminology around anti-matter will need to be re-examined.
-It may not make sense any more.
+The concept and terminology around anti-matter will need to be re-examined and may not make sense any more.
 The narrative of matter meets antimatter being ‘destructive’ is not correct — ‘reactive’ is a better term.
 We already work with this pattern at larger scales with ionized elements and molecules, which science knows well and has leveraged in countless processes.

 Why did the series of reactions that lead to large stable structures like protons, neutrons, and electrons favor matter over antimatter?
 Did they?
 Was it a misunderstanding of the concept?
-A proton has a positive outer shell of one to six positrinos.
-It’s a personality shell, but still, it is positively charged, possibly at 6x the charge of the outer positive shell of a nested dipole power core.
-It’s not a huge stretch of the QM antimatter concept to consider a proton to be kin to antimatter.
-We already consider electrons to be matter.
-Neutrons are considered as matter, but I think this is because they have a neutral outer shell and are compatible with matter.
-Neutrons are also compatible with anti-matter.
-How does QM handle this nuance?
+A proton has a positive weak personality layer of six positrinos.
+It’s not a huge stretch of the QM antimatter concept to consider an electron might have an anti Noether core.

-Furthermore, it seems that the charge orientation of the uni-dipole, duo-dipole, and tri-dipole power cores can be + or –.
-The exotic unstable patterns should be straightforward to map to the particle products from physicists collider studies.
-These are documented in the PDG.
-After exploring this mapping for a month or less, I suspect physicists will have a nearly complete deciphering of the structure architecture for standard matter.
+These mappings will lead to a complete deciphering of the architecture for standard matter structure.
 NPQG is revealing many areas of QM where sorting out and cleaning up will be required.
 And that is perfectly ok.
 It’s how science progresses.
 It is perfectly normal for a more parsimonious theory to provide insights that lead to new discoveries and a more complete understanding.

 I digress.
-Our original photon is now inside the black hole and has decayed into a pair of equal and opposite electron neutrinos, each a 3/3 particle with six shells, alternating point charge.
-As the neutrinos continue inward the ingestate is becoming more and more energetic.
-At some point, the outer dipoles two shells decay and the muon neutrinos emerge from the nest with all their previously shielded energy.
-Continuing on, the conditions get too energetic for the muon neutrino to survive and the second dipole’s two orbits decay and reveal the interior tau dipole and its high energy.
-Ultimately this tau dipole may reach the final energy plateau at the Planck energy per point charge and join the Planck core.
+Our original photon is now inside the black hole and has decayed into a pair of equal and opposite Noether cores, each 3 electrinos and 3 positrinos.
+As the Noether cores continue inward the ingestate is becoming more and more energetic.
+At some point, the outer dipoles decay and the Generation II Noether core emerges from the nest with all their previously shielded energy.
+Continuing on, the conditions get too energetic for the Geneation II Noether core to survive and the second dipole decays and reveal the interior dipole and its high energy.
+Ultimately this dipole may itself reach the energy range where it decays and individual point charges join Planck core.

 The organizational model of academia has evolved to be quite dysfunctional.
 Universities have put up little resistance to and frequently support forceful efforts to close the Overton window of acceptable speech and discussion.
 The remaining opening is so narrow on many topics, that fears of getting swept up in a career ending, social media outrage driven, political correctness campaign, have resulted in lack of open and robust debate, and departure from fact-based science-backed decision making.